The Professor (Gilligan's Island): In popular culture

 In the sitcom Roseanne, one of the characters playing the Professor stated after they crashed, "This hole on the boat defies all of my advanced knowledge.
 To fix it would be impossible ... now if you'll excuse me, I’m going to go create explosive fillings out of sand."

+In the episode "Screech's Spaghetti Sauce" of the sitcom Saved by the Bell, when the Communications Class were talking about different cable access TV Shows they should produce, Screech mentioned creating a Gilligan's Island remake in the next generation and the nerd Sylvester asked if he could be the Professor.

 In the parody movie Back to the Beach, a character played by Bob Denver and obviously based on Gilligan mentions knowing "a guy who could build a nuclear reactor out of coconuts but couldn't fix a two-foot hole in a boat."

 In "Weird Al" Yankovic’s song "Isle Thing" (a parody of Tone Lōc’s "Wild Thing"), he sings: "She said 'That guy’s a genius' / I shook my head and laughed / 'If he's so fly / then tell me why / he couldn’t build a lousy raft?'"

+In the New Monkees episode "All My Martys" actor Russell Johnson makes a guest appearance as The Professor to help the Monkees.

 The end of the movie A Very Brady Sequel suggests that the Professor was the first husband of Carol Brady from The Brady Bunch (both The Brady Bunch and Gilligan's Island were creations of Sherwood Schwartz).

 In an episode of the sitcom Friends, Joey buys a boat and starts wearing a boat captain's blazer and cap all the time.
-When Chandler enters the apartment and Joey asks him where he's been, Chandler looks at Joey's outfit and says that he was making a coconut phone with the Professor.
+When Chandler enters the apartment and Joey asks him where he has been, Chandler looks at Joey's outfit and says that he was making a coconut phone with the Professor.

-In The Sandlot (1993), "Scotty" Smalls is very similar to The Professor, as he enjoys science and he's smart like Roy Hinkley.